mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/custom-key/index.md

 ---
 layout: layout.pug
 navigationTitle:  >
-title: >
+title: Reinitializing the Secret Store with a custom GPG keypair
-  Reinitializing the Secret Store with a custom GPG keypair
+excerpt: Reinitializing the Secret Store with a custom GPG keypair
 menuWeight: -1
 excerpt: